juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

 - Different mount options.
 - In the community edition, multiple meta objects correspond to multiple file systems with the same name.
 This will fall back to PV-based reuse.
-- In private deployment scenarios with multiple clusters but file systems with the same name.
-This will fall back to PV-based reuse.
+- In on-premises deployment scenarios where multiple clusters contain file systems with the same name, the system will fall back to PV-based reuse.

 :::